— Gavin Haynes (@gavhaynes) March 6, 2014

 **Gazprom press officer:** You are asking me prohibited questions.
 Thank you for your calling, goodbye.

-Maybe Russia’s largest bank, the only slightly embarrassingly named Sberbank, would be able to offer us a firmer fix on whether Muscovite savers were even now withdrawing their last roubles as Putin set the seal on orders for his crack regiments to cross the border of a sovereign country and rain unholy fire down upon it in "self-defense," much like he already had in South Ossetia, etc, etc.
+Maybe Russia’s largest bank, the only slightly embarrassingly-named Sberbank, would be able to offer us a firmer fix on whether Muscovite savers were even now withdrawing their last roubles as Putin set the seal on orders for his crack regiments to cross the border of a sovereign country and rain unholy fire down upon it in "self-defence", much like he already had in South Ossetia, etc, etc...

 Me: Zdtravstvuytye.
-We’re just calling to check with Russian citizens about the situation in Ukraine.
-Does Sberbank have a line on that?
+We’re just phoning to check with Russian citizens about the situation in Ukraine.
+Does Sperbank have a line on that?

 Me: Yes.
 Right.
-Are you preparing for World War III down there?
+Are you preparing for World War 3 down there?

 Translator: She can’t express an opinion on that, because they only deal with questions on email.